Akar1881/lifesteal/README.md

 - `/lifesteal border reset` - Reset the border to its initial size
 - `/lifesteal border shrink` - Force an immediate border shrink
 - `/lifesteal border toggle` - Enable or disable the world border
-- `/lifesteal bounty start <player>` - Start a bounty on a player
-- `/lifesteal bounty stop` - Stop the current bounty
-- `/lifesteal bounty rare <player>` - Start a rare bounty on a player
-- `/lifesteal firstjoin skip <player>` - Skip the first join process for a player

 ## Permissions